DineshBoyjoo/Google-SDG/README.md

 Navigate in the app by pressing relevant buttons to explore the functionalities.

-Python scripts are running on google cloud console to mine data for the application and pushing to firebase database.
+The Python scripts are running on google cloud console to mine data for the application and pushing to firebase database.
+No need to run them